-Direction Application Relevance to this planning proposal Consistency authority unless the relevant planning authority has obtained the approval of: (i) the appropriate Minister or public authority, and (ii) the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director- General), prior to undertaking community consultation in satisfaction of section 57 of the Act, and (c) not identify development as designated development unless the relevant planning authority: (i) can satisfy the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General) that the class of development is likely to have a significant impact on the environment, and (ii) has obtained the approval of the Director- General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General) prior to undertaking community consultation in satisfaction of section 57 of the Act.
-6.2 Reserving Land for Public Purposes A planning proposal must not create, alter or reduce existing zonings or reservations of land for public purposes without the approval of the relevant public authority and the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General).
+Direction Application Relevance to this planning proposal Consistency Direction authority, and (b) not contain provisions requiring concurrence, consultation or referral of a Minister or public authority unless the relevant planning authority has obtained the approval of: (i) the appropriate Minister or public authority, and (ii) the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General), prior to undertaking community consultation in satisfaction of section 57 of the Act, and (c) not identify development as designated development unless the relevant planning authority: (i) can satisfy the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General) that the class of development is likely to have a significant impact on the environment, and Relevance to this planning proposal Consistency (ii) has obtained the approval of the Director- General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General) prior to undertaking community consultation in satisfaction of section 57 of the Act.

+Direction Application Relevance to this planning proposal Consistency 6.2 Reserving Land for Public Purposes A planning proposal must not create, alter or reduce existing zonings or reservations of land for public purposes without the approval of the relevant public authority and the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General).
 This proposal does not create, alter or reduce existing zonings or reservations of land for public purposes.
-Consistent 6.3 Site Specific Applies when a relevant planning authority prepares a Planning Proposal that will allow a particular This Planning Proposal does not relate to a specific Not nce to this planning proposal Consistency Provisions development to be carried out.
+Consistent 6.3 Site Specific Provisions Applies when a relevant planning authority prepares a Planning Proposal that will allow a particular development to be carried out.
 A planning proposal that will amend another environmental planning instrument in order to allow a particular development proposal to be carried out must either: (a) allow that land use to be carried out in the zone the land is situated on, or (b) rezone the site to an existing zone already applying in the environmental planning instrument that allows that land use without imposing any development standards or requirements in addition to those already contained in that zone, or (c) allow that land use on the relevant land without imposing any development standards or requirements in addition to those already contained in the principal environmental planning instrument being amended.
-A planning proposal must not contain or refer to drawings that show details of the development proposal. . •. applicable
+A planning proposal must not contain or refer to drawings that show details of the development proposal.
+This Planning Proposal does not relate to a specific development.
+Not applicable